Training Meaning, Definition, Objectives, Process

 3) Establishment of Training Goals

-Once training needs are assessed, training and development goals must be established.
-Without clearly defined goals, it is not possible to design a training and development program.
+Once training needs are set, training and development objectives must be specified.
+It is possible to design a training and development program with clearly defined plans.
 Moreover, after its implementation, there will be no way of measuring its effectiveness.
 Goals must be tangible, verifiable, and measurable.
-This is easy where skills training is involved.
+This is easy where skills training is concerned.
 For example, the successful trainee will be expected to type 60 words per minute with two or more errors per page.
 However, behavioural objectives like attitudinal changes can be more difficult to state.
 Nevertheless, clear behavioral standards and expected results are necessary so that the program can be effectively designed, and results can be evaluated.

 4) Designing Training and Development Programme

 The actual program design is the foundation for effective training and development.
-Without relevant and trustworthy content, training and development efforts are pointless.
+With relevant and trustworthy content, training and development efforts are worthwhile.
 The usual approach to content development starts with outlining programme content and then expanding that outline into fully formed programmes.
 Selecting the most appropriate instructors completes the process.
 Thus, several issues are involved in designing training programmes.

 5) Implementation of Training Programme

-Once the training programme has been designed, it needs to be implemented.
+Once the training programme has been prepared, it must be successfully implemented.
 Implementation is beset with certain problems.
-In the first place, most managers are action-oriented and frequently say they are too busy to engage in training efforts, Secondly, the availability of trainers is a problem in addition to possessing communication skills, the trainers must know the company’s philosophy, its objectives, its formal organisation and informal organisation, the lines of the training programme.
+First, most managers are action-oriented and frequently say they are too busy to engage in training efforts.
+Secondly, the availability of trainers could be better.
+In addition to possessing communication skills, the trainers must know the company’s philosophy, objectives, formal and informal organisation, and the lines of the training programme.
 Training and development require a higher degree of creativity the moderate any other personnel speciality.

 Programme implementation involves action along the following lines: